Development

 Communication skill development follows the same deliberate practice principles as any other skill — focused repetition, immediate feedback, and progressive difficulty.
 Keeping a brief journal of daily communication successes and failures accelerates improvement.

-Strong workplace communication skills are increasingly valued as organizations become more distributed and diverse.
+Strong workplace communication skills are more valued than ever as organizations become more distributed and diverse.

 Seeking honest feedback from trusted colleagues about your communication habits reveals blind spots that self-assessment misses.
 Many professionals are unaware of verbal fillers, unclear email patterns, or meeting behaviors that reduce their effectiveness.